Chatham Dockyard: Regeneration

 At the time of its closure the dockyard covered 400 acre.
 Thereafter this was divided into three sections:

 80 acre, the 18th century core of the site, was transferred to a charity called the Chatham Historic Dockyard Trust.
 The Georgian site is now a visitor attraction under the care of the Trust: Chatham Historic Dockyard.
-The Trust is preparing an application for the Dockyard and its Defences to become a World Heritage Site.
+The Trust is preparing an application for the dockyard and its defences to become a World Heritage Site.

-The easternmost basin (Basin No 3) was handed over to the Medway Ports authority and is now a commercial port (Chatham Docks).
+The easternmost basin (Basin No.3) was handed over to the Medway Ports authority and is now a commercial port (Chatham Docks).
 It includes Papersafe UK and Nordic Recycling Ltd. In 2013 Peel Ports, which owns and runs Chatham Docks, announced that it was set to convert a 26 acre portion of the commercial port into a mixed-use development (incorporating offices, an education facility, apartments, town houses and a food store (Asda), as well as landscaped public areas).
 The development is called "Chatham Waters".
 In 2019 Peel announced that Chatham Docks would close in 2025 with the loss of 800 jobs.

 The remaining 350 acre were transferred to the government's urban regeneration agency (later English Partnerships).
-Under its remit, the westernmost (No 1) Basin was turned into a marina, part of the former factory area to the south was transformed into an entertainment and retail complex ('Chatham Maritime') and the former Barracks (HMS Pembroke) became Universities at Medway.
+Under its remit, the westernmost (No.1) Basin was turned into a marina, part of the former factory area to the south was transformed into an entertainment and retail complex ('Chatham Maritime') and the former Barracks (HMS Pembroke) became Universities at Medway.
 St Mary's Island, a 150 acre, largely undeveloped area to the north of the three basins, was transformed into a residential community for some 1,500 homes.
 It has several themed areas with traditional maritime buildings, a fishing (though in looks only) village with its multi-coloured houses and a modern energy-efficient concept.
 Many homes have views of the River Medway.
-A primary school (St. Mary's CofE) and a medical centre provide facilities for the residents and there are attractive walks around the Island.
+A primary school (St. Mary's C of E) and a medical centre provide facilities for the residents and there are attractive walks around the Island.